GMOD/Apollo3/packages/website/blog/2024/12-17-beta-release.md

 # Apollo 3 Genome Annotation Editor - Beta Release

-Thank you to all those who have shown an interest in Apollo 3, our tool for collaborative genome annotation.Due to Apollo 3’s flexible client-server architecture, there are a few different ways you can use it, both single-user to collaborative, and using demo servers or configuring your own data.
+Thank you to all those who have shown an interest in Apollo 3, our tool for collaborative genome annotation.
+Due to Apollo 3’s flexible client-server architecture, there are a few different ways you can use it, both single-user to collaborative, and using demo servers or configuring your own data.
 We would like to introduce four different ways you can try out Apollo, ranging from